4kategreen/blog/source/_posts/theyre-right.md

 ---
 title: Tell Them When They're Right
 date: 2020-02-04 20:36:42
-categories:
+tags:
+- stories
-- Screed
+- relationships
-- Stories
+- leadership
 ---
 I don't care who or what you're working with, if they're sentient, they all want to:
 * be right